 A-104.b: Reporting Tenure

-Boards must ensure that Workforce Solutions Office staff:
+Boards must ensure that Workforce Solutions Office staff does the following:

-calculates tenure based on the number of months a trade-affected worker was employed with the trade-affected employer; and
+Calculates tenure based on the number of months a trade-affected worker was employed with the trade-affected employer

-enters the tenure into the TWIST TAA Program Summary tab.
+Enters the tenure into the TWIST TAA Program Summary tab

 A-104.c: Reporting Remedial and/or Prerequisite Training Included in Trade Adjustment Assistance–Approved Training

-The U.S. Department of Labor (DOL) allows weekly support payments—Additional Trade Readjustment Allowances (Additional TRA)—to be paid to trade-affected workers who are eligible for benefits and are participating in full-time TAA-approved training that includes remedial and/or prerequisite training.
+The US Department of Labor (DOL) allows weekly support payments—Additional Trade Readjustment Allowances (Additional TRA)—to be paid to trade-affected workers who are eligible for benefits and are participating in full-time TAA-approved training.

 Boards must ensure that Workforce Solutions Office staff enters the total number of weeks of a trade-affected worker’s TAA-approved remedial and/or prerequisite training into the TWIST TAA Program Detail Summary tab so that state office staff can calculate Additional TRA amounts.